Your cart

 • Firmness feel: Around 5.5–6, leaning medium-plush

-• Height: Typically 12–13 inches, higher than other models here
+• Height: Typically 12–13 inches, taller than the other models here

-• Core: Coil or pocketed-coil unit with thicker comfort stack on top
+• Core: Coil or pocketed-coil unit with a thicker comfort stack on top

-• Comfort layers: Multiple foam and fiber layers inside thick pillow top
+• Comfort layers: Multiple foam and fiber layers inside a thick pillow top

-• Cover: Heavier quilted knit, often patterned and more decorative
+• Cover: Heavier quilted knit, often more decorative

-• Cooling behavior: Surface warmth noticeable, especially with thick comforters
+• Cooling behavior: Surface warmth is more noticeable, especially with thick comforters

 • Pressure relief: Strong at shoulders and outer hips for side sleepers

-• Responsiveness: Slower in top layers, faster response from coil core beneath
+• Responsiveness: Slower in the top layers, with quicker push-back from coils beneath

-• Motion isolation: Moderate; softer layers absorb some, coils pass some
+• Motion isolation: Moderate; soft layers absorb some movement, coils pass some

-• Edge support: Fair to good; deeper sink yet still functional perimeter
+• Edge support: Fair to good; deeper sink but still functional

-• Durability outlook: Medium; heavy use may compress pillow top over years
+• Durability outlook: Medium; heavy use can compress plush layers over years

-• Shipping: Delivered via Menards trucking or third-party service; bulky format
+• Shipping: Delivered via Menards trucking or a third-party service; bulky format

 • Trial options: Depends on Menards and manufacturer comfort-exchange rules locally